influxdata/docs-v2/content/telegraf/v1.26/install.md

 brew install telegraf
 ```

-Run one of the following commands to start Telegraf collecting and processing metrics:
+Run one of the following commands to start Telegraf and begin collecting and processing metrics:

 To have launchd start Telegraf as a service after the next login: